highfieldabc/HighfieldRecruitmentTest/README.md

   * A list of each colour in the data set with the frequency of each colour, order by highest quantity then alphabetically
   * Every users age plus 20 years
 * Display this information in a table on the front end
-* Resubmit your calculated data via submit button on your frontend, display the API response
 * All object information can be found https://recruitment.highfieldqualifications.com/docs/index.html
 * Provide your source code prior to your interview via GitHub or other means